yyl-20020115/GraphAlgorithmTester/README.md

 # GraphAlgorithmTester
 NP=P as proven by traveller problem

+Both HamitonianCycleProblem and TravellerProblem have been solved by this algorithm.

 HOW THIS ALGORITHM WORKS?

 Just simply follow the graph parallelly and split the path when there is a branch point(node).